tripal/tripal/docs/dev_guide/module_dev/routing.rst

 This route defines that a user navigating to ``https://yourdrupalsite/hello`` will render the content defined by the ``helloWorld`` method in the ``HelloWorldController`` class.
 The ``defaults`` key provides parameters to the handlers responsible for returning your content to the user.
 In this case, that includes the title of the page and where to get the content from.
 Finally, the ``requirements`` key defines conditions which must be met for the content to display; for example, permissions that the current user must have.

 The other key thing to note about the above route is the ``{{name}}`` placeholder used in the path.
-By surrounding a variable name in curly brackets you can pass paramters to your controller.
+By surrounding a variable name in curly brackets you can pass parameters to your controller.
 The important thing to note is that the name of your path variable must match exactly and exist in your specified controller method (i.e. ``HelloWorldController::helloWorld($name)``).

 Additional Resources: